We know you’ve got questions. That’s why we’re here!

 Q: Can I transfer into the bachelor’s degree program from another college?

 A: Yes, you may transfer into SMC’s bachelor’s degree program with an associate degree or equivalent amount of course credit.
-Learn more here.
+Visit our application page to get started.

-A: We offer a unique Bachelor’s Degree (B.A.) that allows you to choose two concentrations (similar to majors) so that you increase your academic knowledge and skills.
+A: We offer a two Bachelor’s Degree — a Bachelor of Arts in Business Administration and a customizable Bachelor of Arts that allows you to choose two concentrations (similar to majors) so that you increase your academic knowledge and skills.
 The concentrations offered are business, criminal justice, English, history, psychology and religion.
-Students will also take 18-hours of professional development (soft skills and experiences for personal and career success), in SMC’s Camak Core, as part of the Bachelor’s Degree program.
+Students will also take 18-hours of professional development (soft skills and experiences for personal and career success), in SMC’s Camak Core, as part of both Bachelor’s Degree programs.

 Q: Will the college still offer the associate degree?